es2mac/YogaPoseClassifier/work_notes.md

 ## Todo

-- Basic UI
-- Simple rule-based classification
-- Integrate & run
-- Document approach
+- Document approach in Google Docs
-- If still has time, look for possible improvements

 ## High-level approach

-Bottom-up approach: Two steps, first get keypoints, then classify.
+Bottom-up approach: Two steps, (1) get keypoints, (2) classify.

 Looked around and this seems pretty canonical (keypoints is kind of a well-solved problem).
 Training a model to do straight from image to classification is obviously not feasible for me.

 ## Pose keypoints solutions

-- PoseNet, Vision, MoveNet etc.
+- PoseNet, Apple Vision, MoveNet etc.

 - PoseNet
     - Simple to get started because of Apple's demo